Trust-Anchor-Group/MicrosoftInterop/README.md

 using **Open XML SDK** libraries.
 This SDK allows for interoperation with documents saved using the Open XML specification, not old legacy formats (i.e. `.docx` works, `.doc` not so).

+## Neuron-extensions

+This solution demonstrates how to create the following type of extensions for the TAG Neuron:

+* Installable service module package containing .NET service code, as well as file-based content.
+* .NET-based web services.
+* Internet Content Decoder
+* Internet Content Converter
+* Dynamic extension of file-based Internet Content

 ## Projects

 The solution contains the following C# projects: